New & Used Maserati Quattroporte: In Depth

 GET A FREE PRICE QUOTE

 The Maserati Quattroporte is a luxury-focused four-door sedan.
 It mainly competes with the BMW 7-Series and Jaguar XF, but also more opulently appointed alternatives like the Bentley Flying Spur and the Rolls-Royce Ghost.
-Other options include the Aston Martin Rapide and the Porsche Panamera.
+Other options include the Porsche Panamera and the Aston Martin Rapide.

 And with an all-new model for 2014, the Maserati team hopes its luxury four-door will become more familiar among the highest tier of car buyers.
 The 2014 Maserati Quattroporte offers a fresh new look that still cleaves to the shapes and passions of its predecessors--and it aims to triple sales of the previous model.

 Powered by either a 410-horsepower, twin-turbocharged, 3.0-liter V-6 engine or a 530-horsepower, twin-turbocharged, 3.8-liter V-8 engine, the Quattroporte is quick.
 With the V-6, it accelerates to 60 mph in about five seconds, shaving the time to 4.7 seconds with the V-8.
 Top speeds are 177 and 191 mph, respectively.
 Both engines are paired with a ZF eight-speed automatic transmission with paddle shifters.
 All-wheel drive is available, with rear-wheel drive standard.